Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

 For Fennec tests, if the appropriate `emulator` command is in your `PATH`, you may omit the `--emulator-binary` argument.
 See `./mach marionette test -h` for additional options.

+Alternately, you can start an emulator yourself and have the Marionette runner start Fennec for you:

+    % ./mach marionette test --emulator --app='fennec' --address=localhost:2828 --disable-e10s

-To connect to Fennec in an already running emulator or on a device, you will need to enable Marionette manually by setting the browser preference
+To connect to an already-running Fennec in an already running emulator or on a device, you will need to enable Marionette manually by setting the browser preference
 `marionette.enabled` set to true in the Fennec profile.

 Make sure port 2828 is forwarded: